SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at Medical College of Wisconsin discussed a wide range of topics, including ethical dilemmas, challenges in healthcare, personal motivations for medicine, and scenarios testing decision-making abilities.
-Additionally, several responses mentioned an MMI format with questions related to nondisclosure agreements, indicating a structured interview process focusing on diverse competencies and ethical considerations.
+Students said most difficult question asked at Medical College of Wisconsin discussed various topics such as ethical dilemmas, challenges in healthcare, personal motivations for pursuing medicine, and hypothetical scenarios involving patient care decisions.
+Some respondents mentioned encountering Multiple Mini Interview (MMI) format questions, potentially subject to nondisclosure agreements, while others faced standard interview questions focusing on weaknesses, ethical situations, and future goals in medicine.

 How long was the interview?